Kitchen Insider Guides & tests for a healthier kitchen

 Simple: it’s cheap and it works.
 PFAS keeps milk from sticking, makes the inside easy to clean, and makes the product look “premium” right after purchase.

-That smooth, dark layer looks luxurious.
+That smooth, dark layer looks premium.
 But that layer isn’t permanent.
 It wears down.
 And what wears off doesn’t just disappear.
 It has to go somewhere.

 The risks